Shopify/shopify-api-js/docs/usage/webhooks.md

 ## Delivery methods

-The default delivery method is `http`.
+The default delivery method is `DeliveryMethod.Http`.
 With this method, Shopify will deliver the Webhook payload to an endpoint on your app that you specified in the `path` parameter (eg: `/webhooks`).

 However, if you need to manage large volumes of event notifications, then you can configure subscriptions to send Webhooks to [Amazon EventBridge](https://shopify.dev/apps/webhooks/eventbridge) and [Google Cloud Pub/Sub](https://shopify.dev/apps/webhooks/google-cloud).

 In this case the `path` parameter to needs to be of a specific form.

-For `eventbridge`, the `path` must be the [ARN of the partner event source](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_EventSource.html).
+For `eventbridge`, the `path` must be the [ARN of the partner event source](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_EventSource.html) and the `deliveryMethod` must be `DeliveryMethod.EventBridge`

-For `pubsub`, the `path` must be of the form `pubsub://[PROJECT-ID]:[PUB-SUB-TOPIC-ID]`.
+For `pubsub`, the `path` must be of the form `pubsub://[PROJECT-ID]:[PUB-SUB-TOPIC-ID]` and the `deliveryMethod` must be `DeliveryMethod.PubSub`.
 For example, if you created a topic with id `red` in the project `blue`, then the value of `path` would be `pubsub://blue:red`.

 ## Process Webhooks

-To process the Webhooks that use the `http` delivery method, you need to listen on the endpoint(s) you provided in the `path` parameter of your Webhooks in the `Shopify.Context.WEBHOOKS_REGISTRY`.
+To process the Webhooks that use the `DeliveryMethod.Http` delivery method, you need to listen on the endpoint(s) you provided in the `path` parameter of your Webhooks in the `Shopify.Context.WEBHOOKS_REGISTRY`.
 The library provides a convenient `process` method that acts as a middleware to handle Webhooks.
 It takes care of calling the correct handler for the registered Webhook topics.

 **Note**: The `process` method will always respond to Shopify, even if your call throws an error.
 You can catch and log errors, but you can't change the response.